aliasnille/airtab2php/README.md

 ### Delete - airtab2php_delete()

 This function will delete existing record in Airtable based on base ID and table name.
-In addition, record ID is also required variable to be able to perform this function correctly.
-The use of this variable is listed in the table below.
+In addition, record ID is also required argument to be able to perform this function correctly.
+The use of this argument is listed in the table below.

 ```PHP
 airtab2php_delete([APIKEY], [BASE], [TABLE], [ID]);